The best places in Perth to take Out Of Towners

 Have a boogie at Mojos

-Like I said, you’re very cultured.
+Like we said, you’re very cultured.
 You know all the cool local bands, some of which are playing at Mojos tonight – or if you’re a bit more of a homebody, you’ve at least checked online for some key words to tell your friend.
 “Psych rock, you’ll love it!”, “Did you know Bob Dylan played here once?
 Or at least I think he did…” Play a game of pool out the back and have a boogie.

 237 Queen Victoria Street, North Fremantle